 John Cage – 4'33"

-Four minutes and 33 seconds of total silence got to Number 9 in 2010.
-Number.
-Nine.
+Four minutes and 33 seconds of silence (ambient white noise created by an orchestra quietly sitting there and not playing) got to Number 21 in 2010.
 Oh yes.

-LadBaby – We Built This City, I Love Sausage Rolls and Don't Stop Eatin'
+LadBaby – We Built This City, I Love Sausage Rolls, Don't Stop Eatin', Sausage Rolls For Everyone

 Article image: Shutterstock